 If and when an adult is involved, it may meet the definition of cyber-harassment, or cyberstalking, which is a crime punishable by jail time.
 Cyber-harassment usually pertains to threatening or harassing email messages, instant messages, or to blog entries or websites dedicated solely to tormenting an individual.
 Cyberstalking is the use of the internet, email, or other electronic communications to stalk, and generally refers to a pattern of threatening or malicious behaviors.

 To find out who is behind the social media profile, try running a Person Search.
 This will give you information on the person such as phone numbers, addresses, email, aliases, criminal records, sex offender history, licenses and permits.
 A person search is a great tool to finding out who the adult is behind the cyberbullying of your child.

 To find out who is behind the unknown number texting and harassing your child, do a Reverse Phone Lookup.
-Your search includes the name of the owner, the type of phone line being used, and previous owners of the phone number.
+The name of the owner, the type of phone line being used, and previous owners of the phone number will be included in your search.
 If it is a child’s phone, you will get the parent’s name listed on the account.
 If it’s some stranger harassing your child, you can go to the authorities and let them takeover.

 What if My Child is the Bully?

 Finding out that your child is the bully can be really heartbreaking.
 But it’s important that you address online bullying promptly and head on and do not wait for it to get out of hand.
 The damage your child is inflicting on another child is really upsetting.
 But if you don’t help your child get control of the situation, he or she could face criminal charges.
 Cyberbullying can harm the online reputations of everyone involved – not just the person being bullied, but those doing the bullying or participating in it.